Blog

 2. Showcase your quantitative or analytical skills.

 The good news if you are a nontraditional applicant is that you most likely do not have an undergraduate degree in business, so your reasons for needing an MBA are easy to establish in your applications.
 Still, articulating career goals that make sense for your specific background and skill set is important, meaning you want the admissions committee to feel confident that you will get a job after business school without a struggle.
-For instance, a client who worked as a chef and TV food stylist built her career goals on moving into consumer products marketing, with a focus on food.
+For example, a client who worked as a chef and TV food stylist built her career goals on moving into consumer products marketing, with a focus on food.
 This path made perfect sense to the admissions committee.

-4. Highlight your team-building skills.
+4. Highlight your best traits.

-If you have questions about your nontraditional background or wonder which schools you would be competitive at, sign up for a free 30-minute consultation with an mbaMission Senior Consultant.
+If you have questions about your nontraditional background or wonder which schools you would be competitive at, sign up for a free 30-minute consultation with an mbaMission Consultant.

 Upcoming Events